 --reverse_input_channelsargument specified.
 For more information about the argument, refer to When to Reverse Input Channels section of Converting a Model Using General Conversion Parameters.

 New "Async API" operates with new notion of the "Infer Request" that encapsulates the inputs/outputs and separates scheduling and waiting for result, next section.
-And here what makes the performance look different:

 The Inference Engine also offers new API based on the notion of Infer Requests.
 One specific usability upside is that the requests encapsulate the inputs and outputs allocation, so you just need to access the blob with